lbugnion/sample-azure-simplexamarinfunction/Doc/firstclient.md

 - If the user enters incorrect inputs, we show a warning message and we stop the execution.

 - We show a message to the user saying ```Please wait```.
 This is because we will perform an asynchronous operation that could take a moment, and it is nice to let the user know what's happening.
+On the next line, we also disable the ```AddButton``` to avoid that the user presses the button again while the operation is active.

 The next execution block is placed in a ```try/catch``` so that we catch any potential error and inform the user accordingly.
 The ```HttpClient``` may throw an exception if the server is down, or if there is a server error for example.
 If such an exception occurs, we need to make sure that the application doesn't crash and that the user knows what happened.